data-break/.github/profile/README.md

 # Mail messages
-All messages sent to the mail@databreak.dev is forwarded to all members of the org.
+All mail sent to the mail@databreak.dev is forwarded to all members of the org.
 (Spam will get your mail auto deleted)

 # Development guideline
 New changes must be initially done in "development" branch.
 If you wish to merge your code into the master branch do so with caution or with a pull request.